 EPA conducts and supervises investigation and cleanup actions at sites where oil or hazardous chemicals have been or may be released into the environment

-What Are the Consequences of Not Using Berms and Spill Containment?
+What Are the Consequences of Not Using Berms for Fuel Tank Containment and Spill Control?

-Aside from potential harm to people and the environment, several regulations mandate using secondary containment measures and other protective equipment.
+Aside from potential harm to people and the environment, several regulations mandate the use of fuel tank containment measures and other protective equipment.
 Regulations like the EPA's Clean Water Act and Spill Prevention, Control, and Countermeasure (SPCC) help keep the environment and people safe from exposure to toxic or hazardous materials.
-Each state is also able to regulate its own environmental standards for things like clean water.
+Each state is also able to regulate its own environmental standards for critical resources like clean water.

 According to the EPA, “Many of the nation’s environmental statutes contain both civil and criminal revisions to address pollution violations.”